-Also, when comparing results from the two simulations, TNG100 and EAGLE, we find overall very consistent mean profiles whereas median profiles differ.
+Also, when comparing results from the two simulations, TNG100 and EAGLE, we find overall very consistent mean profiles, whereas median profiles differ.
 The median discrepancy is related to the different underlying galaxy physics models of the simulations.
 This highlights the fact that the median profiles are sensitive to the galaxy evolution model, while the mean profiles are more sensitive to a sparse population of rare and luminous galaxies.
-For example, at the transitional mass regime of Fig.~\ref{fig:full:stack:SF:QU:SIMS}, it is evident that EAGLE atmospheres are X-ray brighter than TNG ones, consistently with the notion that the SMBH feedback in TNG is more ejective than in EAGLE \citep{Davies2020,Truong2021b} and that EAGLE exhibits lower quiescent fractions than TNG at this mass scale \citep{Donnari2021}.
+For example, at the transitional mass regime of Fig.~\ref{fig:full:stack:SF:QU:SIMS}, it is evident that EAGLE atmospheres are brighter than TNG ones in X-rays, which is consistent with the notion that the SMBH feedback in TNG is more ejective than in EAGLE \citep{Davies2020,Truong2021b} and that EAGLE exhibits lower quiescent fractions than TNG at this mass scale \citep{Donnari2021}.

-At face value, the X-ray luminosity of the CGM around $10^{10.2-10.8}\,\MSUN$ star-forming galaxies are consistent with the upper limits inferred from eFEDS+GAMA data.
-The simulation results are suggestive that a detection of the hot CGM around star-forming MW/M31-mass galaxies may not be far (see Sect.~\ref{sec:summary}).
+At face value, {in the 80-300kpc range}, the X-ray luminosity of the CGM around $10^{10.2-10.8}\,\MSUN$ star-forming galaxies is consistent with the upper limits inferred from eFEDS+GAMA data.
+The simulation results suggest that a detection of the hot CGM around star-forming MW/M31-mass galaxies may soon be obtained (see Sect.~\ref{sec:summary}).

 Importantly, it is also apparent from both Figs.~\ref{fig:full:stack:SF:QU:SIMS} and \ref{fig:scaling:relation:wSim} that TNG100 and EAGLE do not predict a significant difference in the CGM X-ray signals between quiescent and star-forming galaxies, as seen in the data.
 Instead, the mean profiles and the CGM luminosities on large scales from the simulations fall closer to the observed SF eROSITA results.
 This is likely due to the aforementioned projection effects.